Dates: January 14 - 16, 2024

 This elite group, comprised of experts in the field, personally nominates all invitees and develops the Agenda, which forms the basis of our discussions.

+A lawyer at the Paris Bar since 1985.
+She has created and runs the Cabinet MOYERSOEN Avocats since 1988.
 Holder of a DEA in International Private Law from the Faculty of Law Paris VIII, she quickly specialized in the areas of law copyright, entertainment law and sports law.

 Built on genuine interactions and spontaneous connections, the Forum is a unique opportunity for timely and practical discussions while creating meaningful connections among preeminent leaders in sports law.